apache/spark-website/index.md

       <a href="https://cassandra.apache.org">Apache Cassandra</a>,
       <a href="https://hbase.apache.org">Apache HBase</a>,
       <a href="https://hive.apache.org">Apache Hive</a>,
-      and any Hadoop data source.
+      and hundreds of other data sources.
     </p>
   </div>
   <div class="col-md-5 col-sm-5 col-padded-top col-center">